-In KS1, children begin to use maps and recognise physical and human features to do with the local area, building to using maps to explore the continents and oceans of the world in year 2.
+To begin their Geography learning journey, children in EYFS will be given opportunities to be immersed in rich language and vocabulary to enable them to begin to make sense of the physical world and their personal experiences within the world and their community.
+In KS1, children begin to cement their essential foundational knowledge of their local area which they then build upon through topics surrounding the United Kingdom and the wider world; they will use maps throughout the years to allow them to gain concrete understanding of how people and places relate to each other.
 Children will begin to compare where they live to places outside of Europe and ask and answer geographical questions.
-In KS2, map skills are developed further using digital maps, more keys and symbols and children begin to use more fieldwork skills.
-Through revisiting and consolidating skills, our lessons are sequenced to help children build on prior knowledge alongside introducing new skills and challenge.
-All children expand on their skills in local knowledge, place knowledge, human and physical geography, geographical skills and fieldwork.
+In KS2, map skills are developed further using digital maps, an increased number of keys and symbols as well as gaining more understanding about compass points, grid references and the lines and contours of the world.
+Gusford’s KS2 Geography Curriculum will ensure that children grow to be environmentally conscious citizens of the world by including a focus on the climate, preservation, conservation, natural resources and how this can impact on the world for example, in natural disasters.
+In addition, the lessons are sequenced to help children build on prior knowledge alongside introducing new skills and challenge whilst the children continue to progress their knowledge by revisiting and consolidating skills.
+All children will expand on their skills in local knowledge, place knowledge, human and physical geography, geographical skills and fieldwork.
 It is important that children develop the skills of a geographer by fully immersing them in all areas of the subject.
-The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom embedded in practise.
+The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom embedded in practice.
 School trips and fieldwork are provided to give first hand experiences, which enhance children’s understanding of the world beyond their locality.